Before robots replace us entirely, we will first have to learn to live and work with them… And that means robot insurance.

-Some scientists predict an intelligence explosion, much like the Big Bang.
-In this scenario, scientists expect that artificial intelligence systems will become recursive, allowing AI and robotic machine learning systems to build new intelligent robots themselves, constantly improve and fix themselves if necessary, with no need for human involvement.
+Some scientists predict an artificial intelligence explosion, much like the Big Bang.
+In this scenario, scientists expect that AI systems will become recursive, allowing AI and robotic machine learning systems to build new intelligent robots themselves, constantly improve and fix themselves if necessary, with no need for human involvement.

 Scientists do not agree when this may happen, with estimates ranging from within 30 years to never.
-However, if a global cycle of robot and artificial intelligence is set in motion, will we be able to stop it, or know the cause, or who to blame, for a robot related claim?
+However, if a global cycle of robot and artificial intelligence is set in motion, will we be able to stop it, or know the cause, or who to blame, for robot related insurance claims?

 - Cyber Insurance: Cyber insurance risks, such as malware, ransomware and hacking are important endorsements to include in robot insurance because almost anything that has an Internet connection is exposed to outside interference.

 - Technology Errors and Omissions Insurance: Robots are driven by software.
-When software fails to perform as expected it may be covered by an errors and omissions policy.
-Technology errors and omissions (E&O, also known as professional liability) insurance covers risks related to robotic products and services.
+When software fails to perform as expected it may be covered by a tech errors and omissions (E&O) policy.
+Errors and omissions (also known as professional liability) insurance covers failure of software to perform as expected and unexpected risks related to decision making robotic products and services.

 - Product Liability Insurance: Product liability insurance protects against liability claims related to artificial intelligence architectures and robotic products for individuals, businesses and governments.